afuahsekyiwaaadusei/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Write a function that reverses the content of an array of integers.
 	Prototype: void reverse_array(int *a, int n);
 	Where n is the number of elements of the array

+Task 5.
+Always look up
+Write a function that changes all lowercase letters of a string to uppercase.
+	Prototype: char *string_toupper(char *);